dinesh-thiyagarajan/Juice-Vendor/README.md

 - Choose the type of build that you wanted, ex: desktop, android, ios
 - Sync the gradle and see if you are able to build the project, if successful click on run
 - Create a new project in firebase
-- Copy the Database URL and API Key from firebase console and paste it in local.properties in their respective fields
+- Copy the FIREBASE_DATABASE_URL and FIREBASE_API_KEY from firebase console and paste it in local.properties in their respective fields
 - Run this command ./gradlew generateBuildKonfig in the terminal in the root directory of the project, inside composeApp/build/buildkonfig a BuildKonfig file will be generated, any keys and values referenced in the local.properties can be accessed from here
 - Run the app